antouhou/rs-merkle/README.md

 [available on crates.io](https://crates.io/crates/rs_merkle), and [API Documentation is available on docs.rs](https://docs.rs/rs_merkle/).

-## About merkle trees
+## About Merkle trees

 Merkle trees, also known as hash trees, are used to verify that two or more parties have the same data without exchanging the entire data collection.

-Merkle trees are used in Git, Mercurial, ZFS, IPFS, Bitcoin, Ethereum, Cassandra , and many more.
+Merkle trees are used in Git, Mercurial, ZFS, IPFS, Bitcoin, Ethereum, Cassandra, and many more.
 In Git, for example, Merkle trees are used to find a delta between the local and remote repository states to transfer only the difference between them over the network.
 In Bitcoin, Merkle trees are used to verify that a transaction was included in the block without downloading the whole block